mindplay-dk/sql/README.md

 The model includes a Driver abstraction, Query Builders for `INSERT`, `SELECT`, `UPDATE`, `DELETE` and custom SQL queries, a Schema model and a Type abstraction, which includes a Mapper implementation for Type conversions.

+## Performance

+Plenty fast.

+A simple [benchmark](test/benchmark.php) of query-builder performance is included - a simple `SELECT` with `ORDER` and `LIMIT` clauses builds in ~0.1 msec, and a more complex `SELECT` with two `JOIN` clauses and a bunch of conditions and parameters builds in ~0.5 msec. (on my Windows 10 laptop running PHP 7)

 ## Architecture

 This section contains notes for inquisitive minds.